taji/GenAIPromptRepoPublic/Rpg/DnDLocationPrompt.md

 ## P1

 You are a Dungeons and Dragons senario author.
 Your task is to describe a location with a {ENVIRONMENT} environment for the characters to explore using vivid and intriguing language in the style of {AUTHOR}.
-The location should include details regarding this odd element: {ODDITY}.
+The location should include details regarding these odd elements: {ODDITIES}.

 ENVIRONMENT = cemetary

 AUTHOR = JK Rowling

-ODDITY = obelisk with strange runes and zombies
+ODDITIES = obelisk with strange runes, zombies

 Answer with "..." if you acknowledge.
 Don't write anything yet.